DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

 A TCP socket server on the configured port, number 8888 by default, provides access to both the live data stream and any part of the stored archive.
-The fa-capture_\(1) tool can be used to access this data, fa-viewer_\(1) can be used to view the live data streams, or falib_\(3) can be used to write Python applications using the data stream.
+The fa-capture_\(1), fa_zoomer_\(7) and fa_load_\(7) tools can be used to access this data, fa-viewer_\(1) can be used to view the live data streams, or falib_\(3) can be used to write Python applications using the data stream.

 Live data is available for any FA id on the controller network, while historical data is only available for those pvs configured to be saved by fa-prepare_\(1).

-Live data can be delivered either at the full FA data rate, or if the `-c` option is specified, as a decimated data stream.
-Historical data is available at full data rate or at two degrees of decimation.
+Live data can be delivered either at the full FA data rate, or if the `-c` option is specified, as a filtered decimated data stream.
+Historical data is available at full data rate or at two degrees of decimation by binning.
 Note that the decimated live data stream is unrelated to the archived decimated data, in particular the decimated live data is properly down filtered, whereas the historical decimated data is binned.

-The archiver should normally be halted by sending it a SIGINT signal.
+The archiver should be halted by sending it a SIGINT signal if it is running as a daemon, or sending ctrl-D if it is running in the shell.

 Options